Offline Handwritten Signature Verification - Literature Review: Feature Extraction

-In the context of signature verification, LBP has been used by Yilmaz (\cite{yilmaz_offline_2011}, \cite{yilmaz_offline_2015}), together with other descriptors to achieve state-of-the-art results on the GPDS dataset, considering models that do not use skilled forgeries for training.
-Serdouk et. al \cite{serdouk_combination_2014}, \cite{serdouk_orthogonal_2014} used an Orthogonal Combinational LBP and Rotation Invariant LBP features to obtain state-of-the-art results in the GPDS dataset, using skilled forgeries for training the models.
+Texture features, in particular variants of Local Binary Patterns (LBP), have been used in many experiments in recent years.
+The LBP operator describe the local patterns in the image, and the histogram of these patterns is used as a feature descriptor.
+LBP variantions have been used in many studies \cite{yilmaz_offline_2011}, \cite{yilmaz_score_2016}, \cite{serdouk_combination_2014}, \cite{serdouk_orthogonal_2014}, \cite{hu_offline_2013}, and have demonstrated to be among the best hand-crafted feature extractors for this task.
+Another important texture descriptor is GLCM (Gray Level Co-occurrence Matrix).
+This feature uses relative frequencies of neighboring pixels, and was used in a few papers \cite{hu_offline_2013}, \cite{vargas_off-line_2011}.

-\subsection{Interest point matching}
+\subsubsection{Interest point matching}

-Interest point matching methods, such as SIFT (Scale-Invariant Feature Transform) and SURF (Speeded Up Robust Features) has been largely used for computer vision tasks, such as object recognition and 3D reconstruction.
-Some authors have created feature extraction techniques on top of these methods, to enable their use in the Signature verification task.
+Interest point matching methods, such as SIFT (Scale-Invariant Feature Transform) and SURF (Speeded Up Robust Features) have been largely used for computer vision tasks.
 Ruiz-del-Solar et al. \cite{ruiz-del-solar_offline_2008} used SIFT to extract local interest points from both query and reference samples to build a writer-dependent classifier.
-After extracting interest points from both images, they generated a set of 12 features, using information such as the number of SIFT matches between the two images, the processing time (as a measure of complexity of the matching process), along with other information from the transformations.
-They then trained a Bayes classifier with these features.
-Using skilled forgeries for training, they obtained good results on the GPDS dataset.

-Malik et al. \cite{malik_automatic_2014} used SURF features to classify among genuine signatures, forgeries and disguised signatures.
-They first used SURF to extract interest points in the signature images, and used these features to assess the local stability of the signatures (i.e. find parts of the genuine signatures that are more stable over time).
+After extracting interest points from both images, they generated a set of 12 features, using information such as the number of SIFT matches between the two images, and processing time.
+Malik et al. \cite{malik_automatic_2014} used SURF to extract interest points in the signature images, and used these features to assess the local stability of the signatures.
 During classification, only the stable interest points are used for matching.
 The number of keypoints in the query image, and the number of matched keypoints were used to classify the signature as genuine or forgery.

-\subsection{Pseudo-dynamic features}
+\subsubsection{Pseudo-dynamic features}